 Registration is now open for QCon New York 2015 (Jun 8-12).
 The 4th annual conference will feature practitioner-led sessions and case studies on topics like Continuous Delivery, Data Science, HTML5, Agile, Architecture, and more.
 Register before Dec 20th and save $800.

-The 7th annual QCon London (March 6-8) has been announced and registration is open!
+The 9th annual QCon London (March 2-6) has been announced and registration is open!
 QCon London has become a mainstay conference for the UK and European software development community.
-This year continues in our tradition of practitioner-driven high quality content with over 15 tracks and 100 speakers including keynotes Damian Conway, Barbara Liskov, and Ward Cunningham.
+This year continues in our tradition of practitioner-driven high quality content with 19 tracks and over 100 speakers.
+Register before Oct 22 & save £540.

 QConSF in 4 Weeks ‘DevOps @Google’ Keynote; Lambda Architecture Myths; Reactive Programmimg @Netflix